-This course aims at medical researchers in need of an overview about appropriate analytical methods and discussions with statisticians to be able to solve their problem.
+This course aims at researchers in need of an overview about appropriate analytical methods and discussions with statisticians to be able to solve their problem.

 List of potential topics